 - Eligible applicants may apply for and receive either one construction-related OR planning-related grant (not both)

 - Historic resource must be located in Pennsylvania and documented as being listed in or eligible for the National Register of Historic Places

 - Funding requests require a 50/50 CASH match

 - Funding is available in the categories of:

-- Projects must meet goals and objectives of Pennsylvania Historic Preservation Plan.
-The plan is available for review at:
+- Projects must meet goals and objectives of the Pennsylvania Historic Preservation Plan

 - Grant supported project expenditures cannot begin until the successful applicant has received a fully executed Grant Agreement